-Top 26 Popular Chinese Desserts/Pastries You Should Try
+Top 26 Popular Chinese Desserts/Snacks You Should Try

 Chinese desserts/pastries feature exquisite ingredients, a wide variety of styles, various fillings, and beautiful shapes.
 Chinese desserts are deeply intertwined with its food culture and are imbued with a strong festive atmosphere.

 The most famous Chinese desserts include Water Chestnut Cake, Osmanthus Cake, Sesame Balls, Sesame Candy, and so on.

 Water Chestnut Cake (马蹄糕 mǎ tí gāo) is a traditional pastry from South China like Guangdong and Fujian provinces.
 This snack first appeared over 1000 years ago.

 The main ingredients of Water Chestnut Cake include water chestnuts, sugar, and edible oil.
 The ingredients are mixed with water to form a paste-like mixture and then steamed to create the cake.

 Water Chestnut Cake is typically yellow and semi-transparent in appearance, with a sweet and fragrant taste.

 The snack is widely served at food markets in South China today.

 Osmanthus Cake (桂花糕 guì huā gāo) is a famous dessert in South China's Yangtze area such as Shanghai.
 It is made of glutinous rice flour, sugar, and osmanthus.
 The cake has a strong aroma of osmanthus and a very sweet taste.

 Mung Bean Cake (绿豆糕 lǜ dòu gāo) is one of the traditional Chinese pastries and is one of the best refreshing snacks in summer.